Kitchen Divas

 • You can either leave the skin on your turkey or remove it.

 • Chop your onion in quarters and place down the bottom of your slow cooker with your celery stalks.
+Place your turkey on top of the veggies.

 • Sprinkle your turkey with the paprika, black pepper, garlic salt, poultry seasoning and ranch dressing mix.
+Sprinkle the turkey gravy mix down the bottom of the slow cooker.

 • Slice your butter and place it all over the top of the turkey.
+Pour the water all down the bottom of the slow cooker.

-• Cover and cook on low for 5-6 hours or until tender and cooked through (160 degrees).
+• Cover and cook on low for 5-6 hours or until tender and cooked through.
+(160 degrees).

 • Remove from the slow cooker and rest for at least 20 minutes before carving.
+Use the drippings to enjoy a fabulous gravy!

 Nutrition